GRIN also recommends this free guide:

 The following micro-influencer, for instance, gave her honest experience using Pixi products that the company had gifted to her.
-She clearly mentioned in her post how she didn’t see anything coming out of her pores like with usual nose strips.
-But she took care to balance that point out with a positive experience.

 One of the biggest mistakes brands make is when they try to control everything the influencer is saying.
 They will provide the influencers with pre-written captions for their sponsored posts, which wouldn’t really match the influencer’s natural voice.

 Sometimes, they will even try to control what content the influencer creates so it won’t really have the influencer’s essence anymore.
 Although this isn’t exactly unethical, it can seem very inauthentic to the audience.
 And they may end up losing trust in your brand and in the influencer.
 It is one of the easiest ways to come across as a sketchy brand and destroy your influencer relationships.

 For your influencer marketing campaigns to have the desired impact, you need to hand over the reins to the real content creators.
 Give them a basic guideline and let them know your expectations, but don’t micromanage every aspect of the campaign.
 There’s a reason why they became influential in the first place, so let them work their magic for your brand.